deeri1x/public-instructions/drill-oscillating-resizable-array.md

 _(aka Back and Forth and Back and Forth and...)_

-Estimated completion time: xx minutes
+Estimated completion time: 80 minutes

-**Accept this project by going here:**
+**Accept this project by going here:** https://classroom.github.com/a/AfZaTQXJ